argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

-# Server-Side Apply with Unique Field Managers
+# Server-Side Apply Dynamic Field Managers

 This proposal is a follow up on the [original Server-Side Apply proposal](./server-side-apply.md), and seeks to make Argo more flexible and give users the ability to apply changes to shared Kuberentes resources at a granular level.
 It also considers how to remove field-level changes when an Application is destroyed.